 25. Discovery of the top-quark.

 28. Neutrino mass and oscillations.

 More topics for presentations can be offered if needed.

 Topics for presentations and preliminary time schedule can be found here.

 1. 30% of the mark for the presentation.

-2. There will be 4 homeworks contributing 10% each to the final mark.
+2. Four homeworks contributing 10% each to the final mark.

-3. There will also be an essay (about 4000 words) on a current topic in particle physics amounting to 30% of the final mark.
+3. Essay (about 4000 words) on a current topic in particle physics amounting to 30% of the final mark.

 Topics for essays